KulaniM/TaifuUniversalAuthenticator/README.md

 The samplelogin.py shows an example of usage.

 **Known weaknesses or isssues of the authenticator:**
 - When 2-factor authentication or additional verifications are used, those steps cannot be automated.
-The user has to manually click or provide additional info to complete the login.
+In such as case, the user has to manually click or provide additional info to complete the login.
 - This project is based on a common set of keywords to identify the form elements.
 Hence, if the web client uses uncommon names or ids for HTML element attributes the authenticator will be failed to login.